 Sabrina Lee, MPA, Director

 Ms. Lee oversees the division’s medical education initiatives and designs several NYU School of Medicine projects.
 She presents regionally and nationally on the role of educational technology in the medical curriculum, computer-assisted instruction, and education data warehousing.
-Contact her at 212-263-6742 or email@example.com.
+Contact her at email@example.com.

 Ozgur Akduran, MS, Business Intelligence Developer